ashuk1109/smart-contract-lottery/README.md

 # Smart Contract Lottery

-This project demonstrates a smart contract based decentralized lottery created using Hardhat use case.
-It comes with the the Raffle solidity contract, a test for that contract, and a script that deploys that contract both on a local network as well as on a testnet.
+This project demonstrates a smart contract based decentralized lottery created using solidity and Hardhat.
+It comes with the the Raffle solidity contract, a test suite for the contract, and a script that deploys the contract either on a local hardhat network or on a testnet.

 ## How the lottery works ?
 1. Users enters the lottery by paying some amount greater than the minimum fee.